AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 ---

-**Use Case: UC02 - Read Patient Record**
+**Use Case: UC02 - Read Patient Profile**

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker reads patient record in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker reads patient profile in the ImmuniMate Address Book System.
 - **Preconditions:** Healthcare worker has logged into the system.
-- **Guarantees:** Existing patient record  in the ImmuniMate Address Book System is successfully displayed.
+- **Guarantees:** Existing patient profile  in the ImmuniMate Address Book System is successfully displayed.
 - **MSS:**
-    1. Healthcare worker choose to read a patient record.
+    1. Healthcare worker choose to read a patient profile.
-    2. IABS requests the necessary detail for reading patient record (NRIC).
+    2. IABS requests the necessary detail for reading patient profile (NRIC).
     3. Healthcare worker enters the patient's details.
     4. IABS validates the entered data.
-    5. IABS displays the patient record to the database.
+    5. IABS displays the patient profile to the database.
 - **Extensions:**

   3a.
 IABS detects an error in the entered data (user does not exist).